rafalkaron/r-jekyll-theme/README.md

 where:
  * `layout` is the site HTML template.
 Always use the `default` value.
  * `title` is the page title that appears in the site navigation and in the web browser tab.
- * `order` is the position of the page in the navigation.
+ * `order` is the position of the page in the site navigation.
 1. Add content.
 For reference, see [content.md](https://raw.githubusercontent.com/rafalkaron/r-jekyll-theme/main/content.md).
 **TIP:** To keep your files organized, add any media files to the `assets` directory.
 1. Save the Markdown file.

-### Previewing your site
-1. Set up your development environment by running `bundle install`
-2. Run `bundle exec jekyll serve`
-3. In your web browser, go to `http://localhost:4000`
-4. Add pages, documents, data, styling etc.
-For more information, see [Jekyll Home](https://jekyllrb.com/).
-**Info:** As you modify the theme or add content, your site regenerates automatically in the web browser.
-However, to see any `_config.yml` updates, you need to restart the server.

 ### Configuring site metadata and contact info
 You configure site metadata and contact information by editing the `_confing.yml` file.
-See the default [_config.yml](https://raw.githubusercontent.com/rafalkaron/r-jekyll-theme/main/_config.yml) file that you can customize.
+For reference, see the default [_config.yml](https://raw.githubusercontent.com/rafalkaron/r-jekyll-theme/main/_config.yml).

 ### Styling
 You can override the default styling by creating the `main.scss` file in the `assets` directory.